The Early Years:

 In April, Angela Kasten was promoted to Chief Financial Officer and Elizebeth Poe was promoted to Controller.

-A review and tightening of our underwriting was undertaken as well as a rebalancing of our portfolio with less emphasis on bridge loans and more emphasis on mini-perm loans with 5-10 year terms with variable rates and amortization.
+A review and tightening of our underwriting was undertaken, as well as a rebalancing of our portfolio, with less emphasis on bridge loans and more emphasis on mini-perm loans with 5-10 year terms with variable rates and amortization.

-In October, we suspended accepting new partners.
+In October, we suspended accepting new Partners.
 We also ceased our proprietary software project and wrote-off the previously capitalized development cost.
+Partnership capital grew 13% to $180,960,685 and yielded 7.35%.

 2020